penumbra-zone/penumbra/docs/protocol/src/stake/undelegation.md

 balance, where $e$ is the index of the current epoch.
-However, the nullifiers revealed by undelegate descriptions are not immediately included in the nullifier set, and new notes created by a transaction containing an undelegate description are not immediately included in the note commitment tree.
+However, the nullifiers revealed by undelegate descriptions are not immediately included in the nullifier set, and new notes created by a transaction containing an undelegate description are not immediately included in the state commitment tree.
 Instead, the transaction is placed into the unbonding queue to be applied later.
 In the first block of each epoch, transactions are applied if the corresponding validator remains unslashed, until the unbonding limit is reached.